CAMMA-public/multibypasstriplets2026_starter_kit/README.md

 Download the dataset from the challenge link provided by the organizers.
 After downloading, place/extract the dataset inside a `data` folder at the repository root (same directory level as `main.py`).
+For more details, look inside the README in the dataset folder.

 Expected layout: